InterDigitalInc/CompressAI/Readme.md

 ### Examples

-Scripts and notebooks examples can be found in the `examples/` directory.
+Script and notebook examples can be found in the `examples/` directory.

 To encode/decode images with the provided pre-trained models, run the `codec.py` example: